kauri-io/Content/java/java-ipfs.md

 IPNS is a based on a distributed Public Key Infrastructure (PKI).
 So to get started, it is required to have a keypair available on our IPFS node.

-A Keypair can be used to store one key/value pair where key represents the "name" and "value" the hash to resolve.
+A Keypair can be used to store one key/value pair where the key represents the "name" and "value" the hash to resolve.

 #### Generate a key

-First of all, we ned to generate a keypair using the method `ipfs.key.gen(name, type, size): KeyInfo`.
+First of all, we need to generate a keypair using the method `ipfs.key.gen(name, type, size): KeyInfo`.

 ```java
 String keyName ="myarticle";